XRPLF/clio/README.md

 ```sh
 conan remote add conan-non-prod http://18.143.149.228:8081/artifactory/api/conan/conan-non-prod
 ```
 Now you should be able to download prebuilt `xrpl` package on some platforms.
-At the very least you should be able to skip the local package step for `rippled` (as described below) and conan should be able to fetch it from artifactory instead.
+At the very least you should be able to skip steps 1 - 3 and jump to step 4 of the local package instructions for `rippled` (as described below) and conan should be able to fetch it from artifactory instead.

 ## Preparing local packages (alternative to artifactory)
 1. Get rippled from [this branch](https://github.com/thejohnfreeman/rippled/tree/clio)